Everything you need to know about...

 Fur coloring is dull and muted, generally more natural colors, but can be dull non natural colors such as blue and purple

-Back feet are 3-toed paws.
+Back feet are 3-toed paws and have pawpads.

 Front feet are thumbed hands similar to monkey fingers.
-(Used for climbing)
+(Used for climbing) They also have thumbs!

-Capes are either blank or have very simple markings on them
+Capes are either blank or have very simple markings on them.

 3 “frown” lines always on head (even on Knittens) These aren’t markings, but actual creases/folds in the top of the head.